Writing about people, place, journeys.

 I started my career as a researcher for the author, Jessica Mitford.
 I worked as editor-at-large for Condé Nast Traveler (US and UK editions), special correspondent for Departures, travel editor for The Economist 1843, and a columnist for the Financial Times HTSI magazine.
 I’ve freelanced widely, for The Guardian, The Wall Street Journal, Bloomberg, and TLS, among others.
 I mostly now write for FT Weekend.

 I’m published by Penguin in the UK, and Grove Atlantic in the US.
 My first book, The Lost Pianos of Siberia, is currently available in nine languages with more coming in 2024.
-British, Commonwealth and German rights have been acquired for my next book, A Training School for Elephants, for publication in 2025.
+British, Commonwealth and German rights have been acquired for my next book, A Training School for Elephants, for publication in February 2025.

 I’m a fluent interviewer, moderator and public speaker, appearing on the BBC, Times Radio, Tortoise, and NPR.